Book now for £49

 Established in 1995, this monkey sanctuary and rehabilitation centre provides temporary sanctuary for vervet monkeys and other orphaned or abandoned animals.
 Many of the animals have previously been kept in captivity, and sadly many are unwanted pets.
 The sanctuary staff rehabilitate the animals with the aim of ultimately releasing them back into the wild, if possible.

 As a volunteer you’ll help out with feeding, cleaning and handling the animals, as well as helping with the daily maintenance and construction of the centre, and in planting and harvesting vegetables to feed the animals.
 A typical daily routine may look like this:

-14:00 – 17:00 - Activities in the afternoon vary depending upon the needs of the centre, though tasks often include building new enclosures, planting vegetables (for the animals – it’s an all organic menu here!), checking animals in various stages of the rehabilitation programme, and collecting food.
+14:00 - Activities in the afternoon vary depending upon the needs of the centre, though tasks often include monitoring or playing with the animals.
 Sometimes there will be free time here, so volunteers can relax or go on excursions with other members of the group.

-19:30 – After dinner, you’ll be feeding nocturnal animals, and will have the rest of the evening as free time to relax.
+19:30 – After dinner you will have the rest of the evening as free time to relax.